top of page

 Search

-What is the Diastasis Rectus Abdominal Muscle Separation (DRAM) that people refer to post-delivery?
+What is the Diastasis Rectus Abdominal Muscle Separation (DRAM) and its treatment that people refer to post-delivery?

-DRAM separation is primarily caused due to the separation of the connective tissue that joins the anterior abdominal muscles, primarily the Rectus Abdominis muscles, along the central line of the abdomen.
+DRAM separation, or when the abdominal muscles separate, is primarily caused due to the separation of the connective tissue that joins the anterior abdominal muscles, primarily the Rectus Abdominis muscles, along the central line of the abdomen.
+Diastasis recti occurs primarily in pregnant and postpartum women but can also affect men, highlighting its prevalence across different groups.
 The anterior abdominal wall provides a supportive brace for the back muscles.
-Together the back and abdominal muscles work synergistically together to protect the spine and allow for pain free and functional movements.
+Together the back and abdominal muscles work synergistically together to protect the spine and allow for pain-free and functional movements.
+Common diastasis recti symptoms include a pooch or bulge in the stomach, especially noticeable when contracting the abdominal muscles, alongside other symptoms that may indicate the condition.

-What is considered ‘a normal in DRAM separation? ‘
+What is considered ‘a normal’ in DRAM separation and symptoms of diastasis recti?

 What are some of the complications that can develop due to a DRAM separation?